SaffatHasan/CICD-Talk/docs/slides.md

+---
+theme: default
+marp: true
+footer: Intro to CICD
+---

-# Introduction to CICD
+# Intro to CICD

 ![bg left](https://source.unsplash.com/Tjbk79TARiE)

 ---

-# Table of Contents
+# Contents

 - What is CICD?
-- How is it useful?
+- How is it Useful?
 - Demo
-- Pros
-- Cons
+- Pros & Cons
-- Links

 ![bg right](https://source.unsplash.com/huT1A8nW_Ho)